 Making it work.

-Rooted in Relationships is a wonderful initiative, and NCFF is a great partner with our community, because of both we are able to support the implementation of evidence-based practices that enhance the social-emotional development of children, birth through age 8.
-The Rooted in Relationships initiative has allowed us to develop and implement a long-range plan that influences the early childhood systems of care through parent engagement, education and now health so that all together we can support the healthy social-emotional development of children through wonderful parent trainings, ECH staff trainings, and community education that is strengthened through collaborative efforts and support through all of our DCC partners.
+Rooted in Relationships is a wonderful initiative that has partnered with our community to support us in implementing evidence based practices that enhance the social-emotional development of children, birth through age 8.
+One part of this initiative has been the support in implementing the Pyramid Model, which is a framework of evidence-based practices that promote the social, emotional, and behavioral competence of young children.
+In addition, RIR has allowed us to develop and implement a long-range plan that influences the early childhood systems of care through parent engagement and education in the community and supports the healthy social-emotional development of children through wonderful parent trainings, ECH staff trainings, and community education that comes through our collaborations and marketing efforts.

 Find out more about Dakota County's Work Plan: